 The stock market and me

-I have been a professional and personal investor most of my life buying my first stock at about 16 with the money I made working the night shift at Howard Johnson’s restaurant.
+I have been a professional and personal investor for most of my life, buying my first stock at about 16 with the money I made working the night shift at Howard Johnson’s restaurant.
 I made and lost 100k in today’s dollars.
 I also worked with brand name Wall Street firms starting at age 21.
-Therefore, I had an early start trading stocks and I came from an investment family.
+Therefore, I had an early start trading stocks, and I came from an investment family.

 Later I changed to more boring investment accounting positions.
 My lifelong performance was good, but in recent years my performance has been excellent.
 I was out of the market in the fall of 2007, for example.
 How can many investment experts say this?
 I have learned a lot and to some extent, mastered investing like chess to a degree.
 Even in a down market, it is a good source of income for me.

 Chess and the stock market

-Basically, I have seen a proportional increase in my chess rating and my stock performance.
+I have seen a proportional increase in my chess rating and my stock performance.
 Is this a coincidence?
-At this juncture, I teach economics as a day job as I invest and write my own language learning programs, which is considered more play than work.
+At this juncture, I teach economics as a day job as I invest and write my language learning programs, which is considered more play than work.
 I think few people think they have this option to unplug from corporate America as I did, so read on.
-I think chess teaches you to think and think objectively.
+I believe chess teaches you to think and think objectively.